Let's say you have a video on your landing page, and you want to know if people watched it.

-We can use a combination of Tags and Events for tracking those actions:
+We can use a combination of and for tracking those actions:

 HTML5 <video> playback tracking example